Why Cotton Kills: Discovering the Dark Side to this Fluffy Fabric

 While maintaining a healthy core temperature might seem like an easy task in the year’s more clement seasons, this is in fact exactly when the vast majority of hypothermia cases are recorded.
 Relatively few occur in the winter, principally because at this time of year we tend to take extra care to ensure we’re suitably dressed and equipped.

 In summer, spring, and fall, we’re far more likely to be more casual in terms of clothing choices and underestimate weather conditions.
-In fact, the most important take-home of this article — beyond the inadequacies of cotton — should be that hypothermia can strike at almost any time, even in temperatures well above zero.
+In fact, the most important take-home of this article — beyond the fact that cotton kills — should be that hypothermia can strike at almost any time, even in temperatures well above zero.

 Following a week of high temperatures, a freak blizzard caught each of the parties unawares, underequipped, and unsuitably attired.
 Without wishing to do a disservice to the deceased, it is a story we have heard all too often before, and one that echoes — in nature if not degree — countless other hiking tragedies across the globe.

 Being caught unawares is an eventuality all of us can avoid.
-The first step we should take in order to ensure our wellbeing in the outdoors is adequate preparation, and the first box to tick in this respect is ensuring we wear appropriate clothing.
+The first step we should take in order to ensure our wellbeing in the outdoors is adequate preparation, and the first box to tick in this respect is ensuring we wear appropriate clothing, and wear cotton only in town.
 A condensed working definition of ‘appropriate’ reads something like the following: “high-wicking, breathable, insulating, and devoid of any trace of cotton.”

 How Other Fabrics Keep You Warm